 Successful managed services marketing is dependent upon getting your pricing right.
 Cloud services, in particular, are increasingly in demand.
 However, because margins are sometimes thin, accuracy in pricing is imperative.

 1. Cost-based approach.
-You determine how much it costs you to deliver your service and then you factor in a profit margin.
+You determine how much it costs to deliver your service and then factor in a profit margin.
 As long as you actually make sales, then by definition, you’ll be making a profit.